-And that is exactly what partitioning up – splitting using the Mac operating system software allows you to do.
+And that is exactly what partitioning up – splitting a drive into different sections allows you to do.

 Your WD My Passport all formatted?
 Great!

 Now you’re ready to partition your My Passport external drive.

 CLICK HERE: To Read A Review On WD My Passport For Mac